AdolfoMZ2984/books_to_scrape/README.md

 ## Virtual Environment

 Using a virtual environment allows you to download specific packages for a project.
-We will use the VEMV module in Python (over 3.3).
+We will use the VEMV module in Python.

+1. Create a new folder in your directory
+2. Download the following files from this repo into the new folder: books_to_scrape_05.py and requirements.txt
-In Windows, go to your Command Prompt (Windows Key + cmd).
-Once there us cd to navigate to the desired folder.
+2. In Windows, go to your Command Prompt and use cd to navigate to the newly created folder.

-1. To initialize a virtual environment type the following into the command prompt: python -m venv <project_name>.
+3. To create a virtual environment type the following into the command prompt: python -m venv venv
-2. To activate the virtual environment type: <project_name>\Scripts\activate.bat
+3. To activate the virtual environment type: venv\Scripts\activate.bat
-3. Download Packages: requests, csv, re, os, shutil, time
+4. To install the requirements type: pip install -r requirements.txt To run the script type: python books_to_scrape_05.py
+5. To deactivate the environment type: deactivate
+6. To delete the environment: rmdir venv /s

 ## Script Overview